Why Sunnyvale

 - Fremont Union High School District (FUHSD, 9-12, 9,000+ students) runs every comprehensive high school for Sunnyvale and Cupertino: Cupertino High (U.S. News #29 California), Homestead High (#65), Fremont High, Monta Vista High and Lynbrook High (both in Cupertino city but FUHSD assignment lines reach into Sunnyvale).

 The high school you are zoned for is the dominant school-related driver of Sunnyvale property prices.
-Cupertino High and Homestead High families pay more per square foot than Fremont High families for comparable single-family stock; the FUHSD boundary lines do not match the city limits, so the same Sunnyvale ZIP can include three different high school assignments depending on the exact address.
+Homes assigned to Cupertino High and Homestead High tend to sell at a higher price per square foot than those assigned to Fremont High for comparable single-family stock; the FUHSD boundary lines do not match the city limits, so the same Sunnyvale ZIP can include three different high school assignments depending on the exact address.
 Verifying the FUHSD high school for the specific street before offering is the most consequential school-related action a Sunnyvale buyer can take.

 Typical assignment by sub-area